syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

 Syncfusion.Tools.Windows.dll
 </td>
 <td>
-Syncfusion.Tools.Windows contains classes that handles all UI operations, fundamentals and base classes of Tools control which are used in the Edit Control
+Syncfusion.Tools.Windows contains classes that handles all UI operations, fundamentals and base classes of Tools control which are used in the EditControl
 </td>
 </tr>
 <tr>